cheap-glitch/vue-cli-plugin-sitemap/README.md

 			// If it is provided, all URLs must be partial (e.g. '/page/subpage')
 			// and not start with the domain name
 			//
-			// Note that this is required if some routes are provided, because
+			// Note: this is required if some routes are provided, because
-			// every URL in the sitemap must be a full URL that includes the protocol and domain
+			//       every URL in the sitemap must be a full URL that includes
+			//       the protocol and domain
 			baseURL: 'https://webapp.com',

 			// Default meta tags for every URL